 B. After the applicable date in (1), a returning student that will be participating in a University-sponsored off-campus internship or exchange program may cancel this agreement by written request to Housing without cancellation fees;

-C. After the applicable date in (1), a returning student that a) will not be a registered student, b) receives a release recommendation from the Office of Disability Resources, or c) receives a release from the residency requirement (including commuters) may cancel this agreement by written request to Housing with fees according to the following cancellation schedule:
+C. After the applicable date in (1), a returning student that a) will not be a registered student, b) receives a release recommendation from the Office of Disability Resources, or c) receives a release from the residence hall agreement (including commuters) may cancel this agreement by written request to Housing with fees according to the following cancellation schedule:

 Room Chosen in Room Selection Process: